 With Google Webmaster Tools, you’d have to sort your list of keywords by “Avg.
 Position” and scroll down until you see the 11th position and lower.
 Then you’d have to run the ones you selected with Google Keyword Planner to estimate their volumes.
 And then you’d still have to identify which of your pages are currently ranking for these keywords.
 According to my opinion, Google never gives the exact results in Google webmaster tools and Google keyword planner that’s why we have to depend on other tools which provide us accurate results and help us to rank on Google’s First Page.

 I’m tired of just listing these steps, never mind performing them.

 Luckily, now you can see your pages along with your keywords (their position dynamic, Volume, CPC, and level of competition) all in one place:

 Now, click on “Filters”:

 Set the values 11 to 20 in the “Domain position for a keyword” field (you can go deeper with the 30th and even the 40th positions, but let’s focus on Google’s second page first), hit Enter and you’ll have your list of keywords and pages:

-Some of our pages (or Nike’s in this case) contain long tail keywords in 11th to 20th position bracket.
+Some of our pages (or Nike’s in this case) contain long-tail keywords in the 11th to 20th position bracket.
 You can see that this page ranks in the 11th position for at least one long tail – “12 weeks half marathon training schedule” – which makes it ideal for further optimization.
 It would take a few weeks to get this page on top of this query.
 We’ll gain considerably more traffic as a result.